 Patients with chronic tears often complain of instability with side to side movements, which may cause a fall, inability to return to recreational activities and discomfort when walking or running.

-Chronic tears may also lead to further development of injuries such as meniscal tears as stated by some authors (30), and therefore may complain of meniscal pain, pain with weight bearing, kneeling and also locking sensation at the knee.
+Chronic tears may also lead to further development of injuries such as meniscal tears (30), and therefore may complain of meniscal pain, pain with weight bearing, kneeling and also locking sensation at the knee.

 Physical Exam Findings

-Aside from the standard knee examination and neurovascular assessment, physical examination tests include the Lachman test, the anterior drawer test, and the pivot-shift test.
+A focused physical examination tests include the Lachman test, the anterior drawer test, and the pivot-shift test.
 Assessment of ACL tear in an acute setting is best performed with the Lachman test, which has the highest sensitivity of 85% and a specificity of 94%-99% (11,13).
-The Lachman test evaluates the injured knee for ACL laxity by placing the knee in a position of 20 or 30 degrees flexion, and slightly externally rotated to relax the pull of the quadriceps and iliotibial band (6).
+The Lachman test evaluates the injured knee for ACL laxity by placing the knee in a position of 20 or 30 degrees flexion, and slightly externally rotated to relax the pull of the quadriceps and iliotibial band (6)(Figure 1).
 This positioning minimizes any secondary support given to the injured knee and allows for a better direct evaluation on ACL function.
-The test is positive when a non-firm endpoint is felt, and also when the tibia translates anteriorly.
+The test is positive when a non-firm endpoint is felt, and also when the tibia translates anteriorly greater than 5 mm.
 If in doubt, compare with the contralateral knee.
-The anterior drawer test is more sensitive in chronic ACL injuries, and has the least sensitivity in detecting an acute ACL ruptureIt consists of lying on one’s back and flexing the affected knee to 90 degrees and again pulling the tibia anteriorly to test for anterior translation.
-The pivot shift test is the most specific test for a complete ACL tear with a specificity of 98%, but with low sensitivity of 24-48% (11,13).
+The anterior drawer test has a reported sensitivity from 80% to 99% (37) and may be used in combination with the Lachman test.
+It consists of lying on one’s back and flexing the affected knee to 90 degrees and again pulling the tibia anteriorly to test for anterior translation (Figure 2).
+The pivot shift test is the most specific test for a complete ACL tear with a specificity of 98%, but with low sensitivity of 24-48% (11,13) (figure 3).
 The pivot-shift test is done by having the patient lay supine and applying flexion at the hip to 30 degrees, externally rotating the thigh and applying valgus and varus forces at the tibia while flexing and extending the knee.
-The test is positive for an ACL injury if a pop is felt while applying the valgus and varus forces at the knee.
+The test is positive for an ACL injury if a pop is felt while applying the valgus and varus forces at the knee, or when the patient is apprehensive with the maneuver.

+Figure 1 Lachman Test

+Figure 2.

+Anterior Drawer Test.

+Figure 3.

+Pivot shift sign

+EVALUATING FOR ASSOCIATED INJURIES:

 An isolated acute ACL rupture, however, occurs less than 10% of the cases (16-18); in the majority of the cases, an ACL injury occurs in conjunction with other injuries.
 The associated injuries include meniscus injuries, articular and subchondral bone injuries, as well as collateral ligament tears.
 ACL tears are mostly associated with meniscal injuries, with a high prevalence of 60 to 75% (15-18).
 Dr. O`Donoghue first described the “unhappy triad” in 1950 which he described as being an ACL tear, medial collateral ligament (MCL) tear and medial meniscal injury (31).
 Later, other authors such as Nitz and Shelbourn described the lateral meniscus as most often involved at the time of injury.
 These findings are currently the accepted concept of the unhappy triad, which occurs commonly to soccer players after sustaining a blow to the knee.
+At the time of injury, the lateral meniscus is the one most commonly damaged but, after the injury occurs, the various forces acting at the knee cause instability and this causes the medial meniscus to damage.
+Chondral injuries occur at the time of injury when the hamstrings forcefully bring back the tibia into the lateral femoral condyle.